Inside the Peabody Museum: August 2010

 “Creating a codex activity was more suitable for older kids, but even some of the younger kids were drawn to it, coloring glyph components in different colors,” said Education Specialist Andy Majewski.
 “They noticed there are real distinct parts to each of these complex glyphs.
 That was wonderful to see.”

 This summer’s interns came away with diverse and enriching experiences working with the collections.
-Ten students from Harvard, Harvard Extension School, and Yale worked in the Conservation, Curatorial, Education, Osteology, Zooarchaeology, and Registration departments.
+Ten students from Harvard, Harvard Extension School, and Yale worked in the Conservation, Curatorial, Education, Osteology and Paleoanthropology, Zooarchaeology, and Registration departments.

 Among their projects were organizing the osteology, Zooarchaeology, and Boston Museum collections, and researching recent acquisitions and archaeological excavations.